driskell/log-courier/docs/Configuration.md

 enough to maintain throughput even on high latency links and low enough not to cause excessive memory usage.*

-### `"peer send queue"`

-*Number.
-Optional with "transport" = "zmq".
-Not allowed otherwise.
-Default: 2*

-The maximum number of payloads to queue against a specific peer when using ZMQ.
-If all peer queues are full, the transport pauses until a slot frees.
-This setting should be configured to be a fraction of `"max pending payloads"`, and never higher.

-The right combination of `"max pending payloads"` and `"peer send queue"` can ensure that when a peer stops responding, but has not yet disconnected, the queue to that peer never contains all pending payloads - if it did, transmission would stall until the `"timeout"`` occurred.

 ### `"reconnect"`

 *Duration.
 Optional.
 Default: 1*